unoplatform/uno/doc/articles/contributing/build-troubleshooting.md

 ```

 Then privately share the binlog.
 Please note that binlogs can contain sensitive information such as environment variables, thus if `ARM_CLIENT_SECRET` or `AWS_IAM_SECRET` or `MY_SUPER_SECRET_GITHUB_TOKEN` are set then they will be inside the logs and anyone with the logs can view em.
 Be careful.

+## on azure devops

+Logs and artifacts from a build can be accessed via `https://uno-platform.visualstudio.com/Uno%20Platform/_build/results?buildId=<buildid>`